• Skip to primary navigation

 Chamomile or Camomile

-I have to confess I hate the taste of chamomile tea, it reminds me of stewed grass.
-But I’ve not tried fresh chamomile, only the dried stuff in teabags so perhaps I’m being unfair.
-Anyway, there’s a reason chamomile is recommended as a bedtime drink; because it lowers stress levels, reduces inflammation, and improves sleep.
+Dried chamomile reminds me of stewed grass.
+But fresh chamomile is a whole other experience with a fresh, apple-y fragrance and flavour.
+And there’s a reason chamomile is recommended as a bedtime drink; because it lowers stress levels, reduces inflammation, and improves sleep.
 Which is perfect as it gives our bodies a chance to repair themselves while we’re sleeping.
 It’s not called beauty sleep for nothing.

 Growing a tea garden indoors - cup of chamomile tea